Litchfield National Park Travel Guide

 When you visit one of Litchfield National Park’s amazing cascades, you will be filled with feelings of peace and happiness.
 Along with incredible natural scenery, Litchfield National Park is filled with interesting historical sites.
 From sacred Aboriginal ceremonial sites to European exploration locations, Litchfield offers many opportunities for you to learn about the rich history of Australia’s Northern Territory.

-Things to see and do in Litchfield National Park
+Things to do in Litchfield National Park

 Begin your adventure through Litchfield National Park by visiting Florence Falls.
 In the local Aboriginal language, this waterfall is known as Karrimurra.
 Karrimurra is located about 1.5 kilometres from a parking lot, so you can trek to the falls within an hour.
 When you reach Florence Falls, you will be awed by the serene appearance of a series of segmented waterfalls.
 The highest point of Florence Falls is 64 metres above the main pool.
 There is also a nearby overlook that will allow you to see every segment of Florence Falls.